-AGRI 1121Plant Propagation4 creditsPrerequisite:AGRI 1114
+AGRI 1121 Plant Propagation Prerequisite: AGRI 1114

 This course is designed to acquaint the student with the basic principles of plant propagation.
 Included will be instruction in the use of propagation material and equipment.
 Specific training will be provided in the laboratory for propagation by seeds, modified stems, and soft wood cuttings.